erikdelange/ITHO-CVU-controller-in-MicroPython/README.md

 The three panels on the UI are collapsable (accordions).
 The bottom one is normally collapsed.

 For debug purposes the webserver can be stopped by calling *IP address of your microcontroller*:80/api/stop or by pressing the separate button on the Wemos board.
-If you are using a different board then the Wemos S2 Pico remove the following line from *contoller.py*:
+If you are using a different board then the Wemos S2 Pico remove the following line from *controller.py*:

 ```python
 import s2pico
 ```
 Module s2pico contains definitions for the specific hardware an S2 Pico has (button, led, OLED).
-The cool thing is that this module is included in the MicroPython version for the S2 Pico.
+A nice feature is that this module is included in the MicroPython version for the S2 Pico.

 Also, in the line below replace *s2pico.button* with *machine.Pin(pin number for button on your board)*